-In support of improving patient care, NetCE is jointly accredited by the Accreditation Council for Continuing JOINTLY ACCREDITED PROVIDER Medical Education (ACCME), the INTERPROFESSIONAL CONTINUING EDUCATION Accreditation Council for Pharmacy
+In support of improving patient care, NetCE is jointly accredited by the Accreditation Council for Continuing JOINTLY ACCREDITED PROVIDER.
+Medical Education (ACCME), the

-Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Accreditation Council for Pharmacy Education (ACPE), and the American

+Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 As a Jointly Accredited Organization, NetCE is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
-Regulatory boards are the final authority on courses accepted for continuing education credit.
+State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
+NetCE maintains responsibility for this course.